blueshiftcorp/BlueshiftSDK/README.md

 ## Author

-blueshiftcorp, bscho@blueshift.co.kr
+Blueshift Corporation

 ## License

-BlueshiftSDK is available under the MIT license.
+BlueshiftSDK is available under the Blueshift SDK license.
 See the LICENSE file for more info.